Occupational Hazards of Ammonia

 Pure liquid ammonia is used as a refrigerant gas and in air-conditioning equipment.
 Ammonia is used to purify water supplies.
 It also is used in the manufacture of pharmaceuticals.

-Ammonia can be a gas or liquid, although it’s most dangerous as a gas.
+Ammonia is most dangerous as a gas.
 It’s highly toxic when you inhale it.
-The level of danger depends on the concentration of ammonia and how long you've been exposed to it.
+The level of danger depends on the concentration of ammonia, how long you've been exposed to it, and the nature of the work you're doing.
 Ammonia gas is a compressed gas, stored under pressure and may explode if heated.
 Ammonia gas in a confined space can be a fire and explosion hazard.
 It can decompose at high temperatures forming very flammable hydrogen gas.
 Ammonia is fatal if inhaled and corrosive to the respiratory tract.
 Its corrosive properties cause severe skin burns and eye damage.

-What Are the Effects of Ammonia on the Body?
+What Are the Harmful Effects of Ammonia on the Body?

 Inhalation exposure to high levels of ammonia in the air irritates the skin, eyes, throat, and lungs and causes coughing and burns.
 Lung damage and death may occur after exposure to very high concentrations of ammonia.
 Some people with asthma may be more sensitive to ammonia fumes than others.
 Ammonia is a very toxic gas and can cause death by life-threatening accumulation of fluid in the lungs known as pulmonary edema.